yerinsmgmt/markdowns/send.md

 # 14. Manufacturing / Production

-> **In plain words.** Companies that actually make or assemble things.
-Shift reports, quality problems and daily numbers turned into something a manager can read.
+> **In plain words.** For companies that actually make or assemble things.
+Shift reports, quality problems and daily production numbers become something a manager can read in two minutes, instead of ten pages nobody opens.

 For companies that actually manufacture or assemble products, this can be separate from inventory.